SimCity: Multi-Agent Urban Development Simulation with Rich Interactions: Abstract

 \section{Abstract}

 Large Language Models (LLMs) open new possibilities for constructing realistic and interpretable macroeconomic simulations.
 We present \textbf{SimCity}, a multi-agent framework that leverages LLMs to model an interpretable macroeconomic system with heterogeneous agents and rich interactions.
 Unlike classical equilibrium models that limit heterogeneity for tractability, or traditional agent-based models (ABMs) that rely on hand-crafted decision rules, SimCity enables flexible, adaptive behavior with transparent natural-language reasoning.
 Within SimCity, four core agent types (households, firms, a central bank, and a government) deliberate and participate in a frictional labor market, a heterogeneous goods market, and a financial market.
-Furthermore, a Vision–Language Model (VLM) determines the geographic placement of new firms and renders a mapped virtual city, allowing us to study both macroeconomic regularities and urban expansion dynamics within a unified environment.
-To evaluate the framework, we compile a checklist of canonical macroeconomic phenomena, including price elasticity of demand, Engel’s Law, Okun’s Law, the Phillips Curve, and the Beveridge Curve, and show that SimCity naturally reproduces these empirical patterns while remaining robust across simulation runs.
+Furthermore, a Vision–Language Model (VLM) determines the geographic placement of new firms and renders a virtual city map, allowing us to study both macroeconomic regularities and urban expansion dynamics within a unified environment.
+To evaluate the framework, we compile a checklist of canonical macroeconomic phenomena, including price elasticity of demand, Engel’s Law, Okun’s Law, the Phillips Curve, etc., and show that SimCity effectively and robustly exhibits these empirical patterns.
+Using our framework, we study novel economic shocks that are difficult to analyze in existing models and examine their macroeconomic implications, yielding economically coherent results.